Bright, Victoria: Local attractions

 Autumn brings the Bright Autumn Festival featuring lush autumn leaf colour, the Alpine Classic Golf Tournament, held in Bright, Myrtleford and Wangaratta.
 The Bright Easter Market is on as well as the Alpine Film Festival.
 The Buffalo Stampede Ultramarathon starting and finishing in Howitt Park is held mid-April bringing runners from all over the world to compete.

 Winter brings snow to the surrounding peaks and the opening of the Snow Season on Queen's Birthday weekend.

-Communication

-Mail is delivered every weekday and collection from post boxes is regular.

-The area is within mobile phone coverage areas for Telstra, Optus and Vodafone and has 4G speeds of between 2Mbit/s and 75Mbit/s (as of May 2016).

-In addition to mobile, internet access is also via WiFi hotspots, internet cafe style access and ADSL.

-There are no longer any ADSL1 ports (as of January 2010).

 Transport

 Road access to town is via the Great Alpine Road connecting to the Melbourne to Sydney Hume Freeway about 75 km to the northwest or 120 km to the north or through the Murray Valley Highway to the northeast, Canberra and the east coast, or along the continuation of the Great Alpine Highway to the southeast of the state.

 Air access is via small aircraft landing strips in the area like Mount Hotham Airport 75 km by road to the southeast, and Porepunkah Airport.

 The town was served by the Bright railway line but this closed in the 1980s.
 During the late 1990s the line was converted into the Murray to the Mountains Rail Trail for cyclists and walkers.
 In terms of public transport, Bright is now served by a V/Line coach service from Wangaratta several times daily and the Alps Link to Omeo via Mount Hotham operated by Dysons.